learn-co-students/SENG-LIVE-092021/phase-4/04-serializers/yelp-clone/EXERCISE.md

 Navigate to `/businesses` in the browser.
 What is the response?
 Why is the collection of businesses not being serialized?
 HINT: `each_serializer`

 Refresh the page to confirm that data serialization is correct.

+BONUS: Think about how to also serialize and return author's `username` of each review.